 29.6% of marketers surveyed by Databox said that images drive more clicks, so it’s understandable why you’d want to upload images.
 Communicating them to the blind and visually impaired community is vital.
 Blind users who use screen readers rely on alt text to understand the context of your images.

-Thankfully, Facebook’s alt text feature allows users to add alt text to any picture they are uploading.
+Thankfully, you can make Facebook Posts accessible using the alt text feature that allows users to add alt text to any picture they are uploading.

 In the usual Create post section, click the edit photo icon on the image

 You will be taken to an edit screen, the fourth option on the sidebar allows you to add an alt text.